 Toilet or Closet Auger

-The toilet auger (also called closet auger or water closet auger) is a specialized plumbing tool used to clear clogs in toilets.
-You do not want to use a sink auger for toilet use or vice-versa, as the tools are designed for very different purposes.
+The toilet auger (also called a closet auger or water closet auger) is used to clear clogs in toilets.
+You do not want to use a sink auger for toilets, or a toilet auger for standard drains, as the tools are designed for very different purposes.
+A toilet auger has a long metal rod with a bend for reaching into the hole at the bottom of the toilet bowl.
+A rubber sleeve covers the bend to protect the porcelain in the toilet from being scratched.
+Once the tool is in place, you push and rotate the auger cable to snake it into or through the clog.

 03 of 10